-The previous state plan included key components that established the "Alzheimer's Advisory Council."
+The previous state plan included a recommendation that established the "Alzheimer's Advisory Council."
 Arkansas state statute §20-8-601 established the council with a sunset clause that expired in 2014.
-The legislative intent was to establish a council that would be charged with developing the Alzheimer's and Dementia State Plan, supporting its implementation and providing an annual report to the Arkansas General Assembly on the status of Alzheimer's in Arkansas and opportunities to address it.
+The legislative intent was to establish a council that would be charged with developing the Alzheimer's and Dementia State Plan, supporting its implementation, and providing an annual report to the Arkansas General Assembly on the status of Alzheimer's in Arkansas and opportunities to address it.
 In the development of the 2021-2025 Alzheimer's and Dementia State Plan, the working group proposed recommendations intended to be made within the existing systems of care and services in Arkansas.
 The recommendations offered in this plan are attainable but are only the first steps to addressing this public health crisis.
-Systematic change requires time so urgent action is needed now.